 Black Business Connect 2023

-Black Business Connect is an innovative expo to bring the black business community together through informative workshops, panels, speakers, networking, food and music.
-Come out and help build on the legacy of the Black Wall Street ecosystem here in Fayetteville, as we celebrate our history, collaborate on how we can support our successes in the future and have a good time!
+Black Business Connect was an innovative expo to bring the black business community together through informative workshops, panels, speakers, networking, food and music.
+Attendees joined us to help build on the legacy of the Black Wall Street ecosystem in Fayetteville, as we celebrated our history and collaborated on how we can support our successes in the future.

 Black Artist Forum 2023

-Come out to the Black Artist Forum where you can gain exclusive access to local art and business experts and collaborate with each other.
-This three hour panel and networking event will include an interactive discussion with experts, mentors, and organizations in a safe space for attendees to voice their needs during a Q+A session.
-Each attendee will also be provided curated resources specific to the tools needed to be successful in the arts.
+The Black Artist Forum provided exclusive access to local art and business experts.
+The three hour panel and networking event included an interactive discussion with experts, mentors, and organizations in a safe space for attendees to voice their needs during a Q+A session.
+Each attendee was also provided curated resources specific to the tools needed to be successful in the arts.

 Connect with us

-For updates and information, connect with us on Twitter, Facebook, and Instagram at @BlackWallStFwd.
+For updates and information, connect with us on LinkedIn and Instagram at @BlackWallStFwd.

-To stay updated on The Black Wall Street Forward initiative and the various opportunities to get involved with the initiative, subscribe to the newsletter!
+To stay updated on The Black Wall Street Forward initiative, subscribe to the newsletter!

 Pillars & Council Members

 In order to catalyze this narrative change in each community and honoring past and existing efforts of Black Wall Street legacy stewardship, we will pull forward the following pillars of success from Durham’s historical Black Wall Street.